oc-ben-ellis/data-fetcher-app/docs/documentation_guide.md

 ### How It Works

-The build system (`scripts/build_docs.py`) processes documentation in the following order:
+MkDocs processes documentation in the following order:

-1. **File Discovery**: Scans for Markdown files in `docs/` and subdirectories
+1. **Configuration**: Reads `mkdocs.yaml` for site configuration and navigation
-2. **Asset Processing**: Converts SVG files to PNG for better browser compatibility
+2. **File Discovery**: Scans for Markdown files in `docs/` and subdirectories
 3. **Content Processing**: Converts Markdown to HTML with syntax highlighting
-4. **Navigation Generation**: Creates hierarchical navigation based on file structure
+4. **Plugin Processing**: Renders Mermaid diagrams and applies other plugins
-5. **Template Rendering**: Applies consistent styling and layout
+5. **Template Rendering**: Applies Material theme styling and layout

 ### Build Commands